Written by Milly Whitehead on 22 / 05 / 2023

 Many countries offer a working holiday visa or equivalent, but the criteria you need to match can be quite specific.
 The following countries are among the most popular.

 Australia: If you’re between 18 and 30, you can apply for a 12-month working holiday visa.
 Once you're in Australia, you have the chance to extend it to 24 months by working for three months as a ‘specified worker’.
 This is work such as farming, mining or construction work.
-More info on Australian working holiday visa options is here.

 Canada: Depending on where you're from, the rules for working in Canada vary.
 If you are from the UK, you don’t need to obtain a temporary visa, but depending on the job you’d like to do you may need a work permit.
-More information about visas can be found here and work permits here.

 If a working holiday isn’t floating your boat, how does a short-term internship sound?
 It’s still a job overseas, but without the daunting commitment.